-We are also providing our shareholders with the opportunity to vote, on an advisory basis, on the frequency of future advisory votes on our named executive officer compensation like the one in proposal 2 above (commonly known as "say on pay" votes), which are required to be held at least proposal 2 above (commonly known as say on pay votes), which are required to be need at least every three years.
-This non-binding, advisory vote on the frequency of "say on pay" votes is required to be conducted every six years and shareholders may indicate whether they prefer that we hold a "say on pay" vote every year, every two years or every three years, or they may abstain from this vote.
+We are also providing our shareholders with the opportunity to vote, on an advisory basis. on the frequency of future advisory votes on our named executive officer compensation like the one in proposal 2 above (commonly known as "say on pay" votes), which are required to be held at least every three years.
+This non-binding, advisory vote on the frequency of "say on pay" votes is required to be conducted every six years and shareholders may indicate whether they prefer that we hold a "say on pay" vote every year, every two years or every three years, or they may abstain from this yote.

 We last asked our shareholder to indicate the frequency with which they prefer that we hold a "say on pay" vote at our 2011 Annual General Meeting of Shareholders.
 In accordance with our recommendations and the advisory vote of our shareholders on the frequency of advisory votes on named executive officer compensation at our 2011 Annual General Meeting of Shareholders, we have presented a proposal for an advisory vote on named executive officer compensation to our shareholders each year.

-Our Board believes that, while some shareholders may have the view that the effectiveness of our executive compensation program cannot be adequately evaluated on an annual basis due to the goal of creating shareholder value over the long term, an annual advisory vote on executive compensation will give our shareholders the best opportunity to provide us with their direct input each year on our will give out shale indiers in the best opportunity to provide us with their direct input each year of our compensation philosophy, policies and practices as disclosed in the proxy statement.
+Our Board believes that, while some shareholders may have the view that the effectiveness of our executive compensation program cannot be adequately evaluated on an annual basis due to the goal of creating shareholder value over the long term, an annual advisory vote on executive compensation will give our shareholders the best opportunity to provide us with their direct input each year on our compensation philosophy, policies and practices as disclosed in the proxy statement.
 Therefore, our Board recommends that you vote to hold the advisory vote on our named executive officer compensation, as disclosed pursuant to Item 402 of Regulation S-K, every year.
 While this vote is advisory and non-binding, our Board will take the results of the vote into account in its decision as to when to call for the next advisory vote on our named executive officer compensation, which may be more or less frequently than the Board's recommendation set forth below or the preference receiving the highest number of votes of our shareholders.

 The enclosed proxy card gives you four choices for voting on this proposal.
-You can vote, on an advisory basis, to hold a shareholder advisory vote on our named executive officer compensation every year, every two years or every three years.
+You can vote. on an advisory basis, to hold a shareholder advisory vote on our named executive officer compensation every year, every two years or every three years.
 You may also abstain from voting on this proposal.
 You are not voting to approve or disapprove our Board's recommendation on this proposal.